Lebowski1234/dero-racers/readme.md

 To run the game:

-* The Dero Stargate daemon and wallet must be running and synched, with RPC ports open.
-The wallet must be unlocked.
+* The Dero Stargate daemon and wallet must be running and fully synched, with RPC ports open.
+The wallet must be unlocked and have minimum 50 testnet Dero available, preferably >200 as whenever a wallet transaction is made, part of the balance is locked for a short period, then released again.

 * Download the binaries for your platform (either Windows 64 or Linux 64).
 Or build from source / run from Godot (see below).